 All of these events require a certain degree of caution to be exercised by all parties involved.
-This is very amusing and somewhat dangerous attempt for the local boys to impress the local girls or their friends by running in on the agitated bull.
-The event is a fun and safe event since the bull is enclosed usually in an arena and always has a number of men holding the rope, with the bulls owner onsite.
-After a while the bull is taken back to the wooden crate that it arrived in, and another rocket will be launched; announcing a break in the game.
+This is a very amusing and somewhat dangerous attempt for the local boys to impress the local girls or their friends by running in on the agitated bull.
+The event is a fun and safe event since the bull is enclosed usually in an arena and always has a number of men holding the rope, with the owner of the bull onsite.
+After a while, the bull is taken back to the wooden crate that it arrived in, and another rocket will be launched; announcing a break in the game.

 Now it’s time to move around, have something delicious to eat, a drink (or several), and enjoy the festivities that are taking place.
 It is truly an amazing experience to celebrate in the village or town when they are celebrating their parishes patron saint, here is where you get a true taste of the Azorean spirit and culture that comes out in their beautiful celebrations.
 This is an outstanding local event and attracts many people both locals and tourists who come for the adrenaline rushed event.
 As a tourist, you should arrive in due time and find a secure place with a good view.
 Usually, there are a total of 3-4 bulls in every event and the event can last for up to 2 hours.
 To find out where and when this event takes place you just need to ask the tourist office or at the local bar, here every local knows when the “Touradas a Corda” will take place.